 Paper Flowers in the Lavender Fields

 Here’s something completely different: paper flowers.
 This petite purple bouquet featuring a paper anemone and rose is a creative option for brides with allergies, destination weddings, or anyone who wants a keepsake that lasts forever.
-The lavender field backdrop couldn’t be more perfect for this unique choice.
+The lavender field backdrop is exactly right for this unique choice.

 Botanical Garden Style

-This organic, garden-gathered arrangement has so much lovely texture happening.
-White anemones and peonies anchor the design while blue thistle, scabiosa pods, brunia berries, and ferns add all that interesting botanical detail.
+This organic, garden-gathered arrangement has rich texture throughout.
+White anemones and peonies anchor the design while blue thistle, scabiosa pods, brunia berries, and ferns add interesting botanical detail.
 The bride’s illusion neckline and natural styling complete the effortlessly romantic look.
-Perfect for a garden venue.
+A natural fit for a garden venue.

 Pure Joy Close-Up